 Fact: Over half of B2B Marketers say that SEO brings more leads than any other marketing strategy.

-According to Junto, 57% of B2B marketers say SEO is their most effective means for lead generation.
+According to Junto, 57% of B2B marketers say SEO is their most effective means for lead generation, and 60% say SEO is their highest quality source of leads.
 SEO works by laying the groundwork and architecture for directing internet traffic your way.